 Teaching assistantships that include tuition wavers offer students the opportunity to teach composition and creative writing during their time in the program.

 Also available to students are a summer internship program, the opportunity to work on the literary magazine Coastlines,and stipends for both conference travel and summer travel.
 Our Off the Page reading series brings nationally known writers to the FAU campus, and every year the Lawrence A. Sanders Writer-in-Residence teaches a weeklong workshop exclusively for the MFA students.
-Recent Sanders writers have included Tayari Jones, Nick Flynn, Eula Biss, Michael Martone, and Forrest Gander.
-Upcoming writers in the 2014-15 reading series include Roxane Gay, Phil Klay, and our 2015 Sanders writer, Jo Ann Beard.
+Recent Sanders writers have included Justin Torres, Jo Ann Beard, Tayari Jones, Nick Flynn, Eula Biss, Michael Martone, and Forrest Gander.
+Visiting writers have included Roxane Gay, Phil Klay, Rodrigo Toscano, Rebecca Makkai, and others.

 Of course, in addition to their coursework, extracurricular activities, and the thesis projects that culminate their degrees, our students take time to enjoy the sun and sea that make South Florida such a popular vacation destination.